 Council offers convenient drop-off points for garden waste at any of the ten (10) recycling and waste depots across the Shoalhaven.

 This waste is converted into shredded garden organics.
-A ‘mulch-like’ product available for free to Shoalhaven residents.
+A mulch-like product available for free to Shoalhaven residents.

 Have us collect it from you